Find out everything you need to know with our step-by-step guide to cutting the perfect brisket.

 On either the flat or the point this grain should run in just one direction, but if you are using a whole brisket then these will likely run in two different directions.
 You can separate the flat and point to try and make this easier.

 After removing the brisket from your smoker, allow it to rest for 20-30 minutes.
 This will help the meat retain its juices.

 Important: If you are looking to cut very thin slices then you will want to wait a few hours in order to allow the meat to cool and firm up.

-Using a long, serrated knife, cut the brisket against the grain in short strokes in a see-saw-like fashion, working from top to bottom.
+Using a long, serrated knife.
+If you’re not sure what to use, check out my guide to the best knives for slicing brisket.
+Cut the brisket against the grain in short strokes in a see-saw-like fashion, working from top to bottom.

 Try to leave some of the bark on each slice.